How does water heater installation work

 Do I need a permit to install a new water heater?

-While some homeowners may be able to install a new water heater themselves, it's generally recommended to hire a professional plumber, especially for the first time.
-Improper installation can lead to safety hazards or water damage.
+While some homeowners may be able to install a water heater themselves, it's generally recommended to hire a licensed and experienced plumber for the job, especially for gas-powered units, to ensure proper and safe installation.

 Connect with certified professionals in your area